 Reimbursement decisions by third-party payors may have an adverse effect on pricing and market acceptance.
 If there is not sufficient reimbursement for our products, it is less likely that they will be widely used.
 Market acceptance and sales of our product candidates that we develop, if approved, will depend on reimbursement policies, and may be affected by future healthcare reform measures.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which drugs they will cover and establish payment levels.
-Discussions continue at the federal level regarding policies that would require manufacturers to pay higher rebates in Medicare Part D, give states more flexibility on drugs that are covered under the Medicaid program, and other policy proposals that could impact reimbursement for our products.
 We cannot be certain that reimbursement will be available for our product candidates that we develop.
 Also, we cannot be certain that reimbursement policies will not reduce the demand for, or the price paid for, our products.
 If reimbursement is not available or is available on a limited basis, we may not be able to successfully commercialize any of our product candidates.